 September 15, 2022

-I woke up this morning in the Amsterdam – the land of tulips, canals, and Edam cheese.
-My mother and I just finished a 10-day trip in Europe was time to part ways.
-She was returning to the US, while I continuing on to Spain to walk the Camino del Norte, one of Spain’s long-distance pilgrimage routes to Santiago de Compestela.
+I woke up this morning in Amsterdam – the land of tulips, canals, and Edam cheese.
+My mother and I just finished a 10-day trip in Europe, and it was time to part ways.
+She was returning to the US, while I continued on to Spain to walk the Camino del Norte, one of Spain’s long-distance pilgrimage routes to Santiago de Compostela.

-Several routes across Spain and Europe call themselves the Camino de Santiago (or Way of St. James).
+There are several routes across Spain and Europe known as the Camino de Santiago (or Way of St. James).
 There isn’t just one route.
-Medieval pilgrims often started in whichever town they lived in and began walking toward Santiago de Compestela.
-Back then, any route that a pilgrim used to get to Santiago de Compestela was technically a “camino.”
+Medieval pilgrims often started from the town where they lived and began walking toward Santiago de Compostela.
+Back then, any route that a pilgrim used to get to Santiago de Compostela was technically a “camino.”

-Over time though, these pilgrim routes merged into several common paths.
-Pilgrim would funnel through certain geographic choke points (e.g., a safe pass through the mountains or through a particular city) and then they would begin walking together toward their destination.
-Thus, new names were needed to describe which major camino route a pilgrim traveled on.
+Over time, though, these pilgrim routes merged into several common paths.
+Pilgrims would funnel through several geographic choke points (e.g., a safe pass through the mountains or a particular city), and then they would begin walking together toward their destination.
+As a result, new names were needed to describe which major camino route a pilgrim traveled on.

 The eight most common routes that pilgrims walk today include: the Camino Francés (French Way), the Camino Primativo (the Original Way), the Camino Portugués (Portuguese Way), the Camino del Norte (the Northern Way), the Camino Inglés (English Way), Via de la Plata (Silver Way), Camino Finisterre (Way to the End of the World), Le Chemin du Puy (Path from Le-Puy, France).

-In 2018, I walked the most popular route – the Camino Francés – from the town of St. Jean Pied-de-Port, France to Santiago de Compestela, Spain.
+In 2018, I walked the most popular route – the Camino Francés – from the town of St. Jean Pied-de-Port, France, to Santiago de Compostela, Spain.
 And then I continued on the Camino Finisterre all the way to the coastal town of Fisterra.
-In essence, I walked the entire width of Spain from its eastern border in the Pyranees to its western border at the Atlantic Ocean, which was roughly 889 kilometers (or 550 miles).
+In essence, I walked the entire width of Spain, from its eastern border in the Pyrenees to its western border at the Atlantic Ocean, a distance of roughly 889 kilometers (or 550 miles).

-At the time, the Camino was my longest continuous trek ever, and it kicked of a whirlwind of long distance hikes – including a thru-hike of the 2,200-mile Appalachian Trail beginning just seven months later, the 400-mile Oregon Coast Trail in 2021, and the 800-mile Arizona Trail earlier this Spring.
+At the time, the Camino was my longest continuous trek ever, and it kicked off a whirlwind of long-distance hikes – including a thru-hike of the 2,200-mile Appalachian Trail beginning just seven months later, the 400-mile Oregon Coast Trail in 2021, and the 800-mile Arizona Trail earlier this Spring.

 Now that international travel had (mostly) returned to normal for the first time in two years, I was itching to return to Spain for another Camino.
 But I was going to take a different route.
 This time around, I would hike the 840-kilometer Camino del Norte.